 Ergamisol Side Effects

-Note: This page contains information about the side effects of levamisole.
-Some of the dosage forms included on this document may not apply to the brand name Ergamisol.
+Note: This document contains side effect information about levamisole.
+Some of the dosage forms listed on this page may not apply to the brand name Ergamisol.

 Applies to levamisole: oral tablet